lbl-camera/gpCAM/docs/source/api/index.md

 Starting with version 7 of gpCAM, the user has several access points (from high level to low level):

 - Using the AutonomousExperimenter functionality
   - AutonomousExperimenterGP: implements an autonomous loop for a single-task GP
-  - AutonomousExperimenterfvGP: implements an autonomous loop for multi-task GP
+  - AutonomousExperimenterfvGP: implements an autonomous loop for a multi-task GP

 - The user can use the gpOptimizer (already available in version 6) functionality directly to get full control.
 The gpOptimizer class is a function optimization wrapper around fvGP, the same is true for the fvgpOptimizer class.
+Using the gpOptimizer functionality means implementing your own loop
 - For GP related work only, the user can use the fvgp package directly (no suggestion capability, no native steering)

-For tests and examples, check out the examples on this very website or download the repository and go to "./tests".
+For tests and examples, check out the case studies on this very website, download the repository and go to "./tests", or visit the project [website](https://gpcam.lbl.gov/).

 Quick Links: